ryanmstokes/landing-zone/README.md

 https://storybook.nuxtjs.org/

-Run thee following command to launch the storybook server and view the applications components design, variations and actionns in isolation:
+Run the following command to launch the storybook server and view the applications components design, variations and actions in isolation:

 ```
 yarn nuxt storybook